Sign in Sign up free

 The two Q2 2026 shifts are not catastrophic individually.
 Together they tell a coherent story about where Google and AI search are headed: metadata is being deprecated, demonstration is being rewarded.
 The audit weights, the editorial workflow, and the optimization budget should all move in the same direction.

 Want to see how your pages score against the Q2 2026 weights?
-Run a free audit at hybridranking.com — firsthand-experience and structured-data signals are part of the 99 we evaluate, freshly calibrated to the April Core Update and the May 7 deprecation.
+Run a free audit at hybridranking.com - firsthand-experience and structured-data signals are part of the 99 we evaluate, freshly calibrated to the March Core Update and the May 7 deprecation.
+If you use Claude Desktop or Cursor and want the current weights surfaced in-conversation rather than via training-data snapshots, our MCP server ships exactly that integration.

 Sources

-- FAQ Rich Results Deprecation — Search Engine Journal
+1. Google Drops FAQ Rich Results From Search - Search Engine Journal